dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/NetCore_GettingStarted.md

 	- Do not separate analyzer tests from code fix tests.
 If the analyzer has a code fix, then write all your tests as code fix tests.
 		- Calling `VerifyCodeFixAsync(source, source)` verifies that the analyzer either does not produce diagnostics, or produces diagnostics where no code fix is offered.
 		- Calling `VerifyCodeFixAsync(source, fixedSource)` verifies the diagnostics (analyzer testing) and verifies that the code fix on source produces the expected output.
-- Run the analyzer locally against `dotnet/runtime` [instructions](#Testing-against-the-Runtime-repo).
+- Run the analyzer locally against `dotnet/runtime` and `dotnet/roslyn-analyzers` [instructions](#Testing-against-the-Runtime-and-Roslyn-analyzers-repo).
+	- Review each of the failures in those repositories and determine the course of action for each.
 	- Use the failures to discover nuance and guide the implementation details.
-	- Run the analyzer against `dotnet/roslyn` [instruction](#Testing-against-the-Roslyn-repo), and with `dotnet/aspnetcore` if feasable.
+	- Run the analyzer against `dotnet/roslyn` [instruction](#Testing-against-the-Roslyn-repo), and if feasable with `dotnet/aspnetcore` repos.
-	- Review each of the failures in those repositories and determine the course of action for each.
+	- Document for review: matching and non-matching scenarios, including any discovered nuance.
+	- Failures in all `dotnet` repos are addressed.
 - Document for review: severity, default, categorization, numbering, titles, messages, and descriptions.
-- Document for review: matching and non-matching scenarios, including any discovered nuance.
 - Create the appropriate documentation for [docs.microsoft.com](https://github.com/MicrosoftDocs/visualstudio-docs-pr/tree/master/docs/code-quality) within **ONE WEEK**, instructions available on OneNote.
 External contributors should create an issue at https://github.com/microsoftDocs/visualstudio-docs/issues with a subject `Add documentation for analyzer rule [Your Rule ID]`.
 - PR merged into `dotnet/roslyn-analyzers`.
-- Failures in `dotnet/runtime` addressed.

-## Testing against the Runtime repo
+## Testing against the Runtime and Roslyn-analyzers repo

 1. Navigate to the root of the Roslyn-analyzers repo and run these commands:
 	- `cd roslyn-analyzers`